F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 #.
 Select :guilabel:`Save` to update the service account.

 #.
-Assign an IAM member to each instance by navigating to **Compute Engine > VM Instances > Instance**, select Edit, and then update the Service Account.
+Assign an IAM member to each instance by navigating to **Compute Engine > VM Instances > Instance**, select :guilabel:`Edit`, and then update the Service Account.

    For example: